gbouchar/ninjin.github.io/index.md

 and then spent the remainder of my Ph.D. until my graduation in the spring of 2013 as a member of the [Aizawa Laboratory][aizawa], also at the [University of Tokyo][todai].
+Following my graduation I spent six months as a Special Project Research Associate at the [National Institute of Informatics][nii].

 The topic of my research is almost solely [Natural Language Processing][nlp] (NLP), which is the task of processing text from sources such as newspapers,